 To support Marbled Murrelet (Brachyramphus marmoratus) strategic planning initiatives in the Central Coast region of British Columbia, the Ministry of Environment had 1.5 million hectares of forest mapped for potential nesting habitat quality using a six-class (Nil to Very High) air photo interpretation classification system.
 This classification evaluates attributes, such as tree size and canopy complexity, that are indirectly associated with potential nesting platform occurrence, on 1:10 000/1:15 000 air photos.
 We verified the habitat classifications of the air photo inventory maps using helicopter lowlevel aerial surveys.

 Donald, D.S., Waterhouse, F.L.; Ott, P.K..
 2010.
 Verification of a Marbled Murrelet Habitat Inventory on the British Columbian Central Coast.
 British Columbia Ministry of Forests, Lands, Natural Resource Operations and Rural Development.
-Research Report (FLNRORD).
+Technical Report (FLNRORD).
 TR60

 Topic: FLNRORD Research Program

 Keywords: Birds, Inventory, Planning

 To copy the URL of a document, Right Click on the document title, select "Copy Shortcut/Copy Link", then paste as needed.
 Only documents available to the public have this feature enabled.